ScooloV/bbpedia/docs/death_zone/new_inducements.md

 ### 0-1 (IN)FAMOUS COACHING STAFF INDUCEMENT: GALANDRIL SILVERWATER

-**40,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGD0MS LEAGUE' SPECIAL RULE**
+**40,000 GOLD PIECES, AVAILABLE TO ANY TEAM WITH THE 'ELVEN KINGDOMS LEAGUE' SPECIAL RULE**

 *For several decades, there has been one name regarded above all others in the field of cheerleading: Galandril Silverwater.
 From lowly beginnings as an assistant seamstress for the Tiranoc Titans, she gradually advanced through a number of supporting roles until she was recruited to the team's cheerleading squad in 2448 and became an overnight sensation.*